karim-school/tournament-gui/SLA.md

 - Create form for new records.

 ### 1.3 Excluded Services
 - Data accuracy or otherwise correctness.
+This service relies on user input.

 ## 2. Application Coverage